-- The Muslim Walls – These walls date back to the ninth century when Madrid was under Moorish rule.
-They’re one of the oldest structures left in the city.
+- The Muslim Walls – These walls date back to the 9th century when Madrid was under Moorish rule.
+They were part of the citadel walls and are one of the oldest structures left in the city.

 - Rocker Grandma – Located in the Vallecas neighborhood, this statue commemorates Ángeles Rodríguez Hidalgo, who became a local heavy metal fan when she was 70.